PortiaGM/e-pay/README.md

 # E Pay
-This project includes login, registration, and sign up gateways.
-This also validates the user input and logs the data on the console.
-It also includes dashboard redirection and logout functionality (automatically logs out when you visit the login page).
+This is our final project for C-PCIT9 - Systems Integration and Architecture subject at the University of the Assumption BSIT 3A.

 ## Available Scripts